 1 This is a real example taken from https://www.nextplatform.com/2017/06/05/python-coils-around-fpgas-broader-accelerator-reach/ .
 There are many other examples where a declarative approach is beneficial, e.g. map-reduce frameworks.

 Ops increasingly precious

 Operations people are increasingly precious, too.
-Anyone who’s worked with physical servers, or even virtual servers such as EC2, has had that experience of a disk filling-up, or a server crashing, usually at 3am.
-It takes a serious size of Ops team to provide effective 24/7 support.
-And we know from our experiences building Hive at AlertMe, and also from our DevicePilot customers, that Ops can easily be 50%+ of the ongoing cost of IoT deployments.
+Anyone who’s worked with physical servers – even virtual servers such as AWS EC2 – has experienced a disk filling-up, or a server crashing, usually at 3am.
+It takes a serious size of Ops team to provide effective 24/7 support for this kind of infrastructure.
+And we know from our experiences building Hive at AlertMe, and also from the experiences of our DevicePilot customers, that Ops can easily be 50-90% of the ongoing cost of IoT deployment and growth.

 So it’s not surprising that the theme of the last decade – DevOps – is now giving way to the concept of “No-Ops”.
 If you use a serverless pattern, such as AWS S3, Lambdas and DynamoDB, then you have no disk to fill-up, you have no server to crash.
 Amazon’s Ops people have more scale and experience in doing the underlying Ops support than you can ever afford.